Jerry-0591/Fusang/README.md

 `fusang.py` The code for tree reconstruction

-`logo.jpg` The log of Fusang project
+`logo.jpg` The logo of Fusang project

 `requirements.txt` This file will be used for setting environment